 What are daily active users (DAU)?

-Some may say “active users” is a vanity metric, but almost all SaaS companies use this figure to measure their overall performance, alongside similar metrics like weekly active users (WAU) and monthly active users (MAU).
+Though some feel that daily active users is a vanity metric, it's still a common way for SaaS companies to measure their overall performance.
+Similar metrics include weekly active users (WAU) and monthly active users (MAU).

 Why is it important to measure DAU?

-SaaS brands alike need to understand this metric to uncover areas for improvement and spot when and where churn is about to happen.
-Doing this will reveal hurdles, drop-off points, and features in your product that may not be necessary, or too complicated.
-Marketers also use it to properly shape your campaigns in the future towards the most popular aspects of your product among different demographics.
+This metric can also uncover areas for improvement and help you spot when and where churn is about to happen.
+Monitoring DAU can help reveal hurdles, drop-off points, and features in your product that may be unnecessary or overly complicated.
+Identifying and fixing these issues can help reduce your churn rate.
+Additionally, it can tell you which aspects of your product are most popular among different demographics, aiding the marketing department in reaching those customers.

-Other SaaS companies will also charge based on active users.
-So, not only do they use this metric to determine if the product is being actively used, but it allows them to price appropriately for differently sized companies.
+Often, SaaS companies will also charge based on active users.
+This metric then becomes an integral part of business operations by allowing the business to price appropriately for differently sized companies.

 So how do we calculate daily active users?